Al Wasl F.C.: 1980s

 In the 1981–82 season, armed with the skills gained in the German training camp, the new coaches, new players, and young talents, Al Wasl won their maiden league title, leaving Al Ain in second place.
 Al Wasl clinched back-to-back league titles in the 1982-83 season, ending the season with 25 points and fortifying its position as one of the leaders of Emirati football.
 In the following season, Al Wasl came second, but the team was able to bounce back and win the league in 1984-85 with ease; Al Wasl lost that season's final of the President's Cup 2–0 against Sharjah.

 Al Wasl finished second in the 1985–86 season, when its rival Al Nasr lifted the league with another two-point difference.
 Al Wasl was the runner-up of the 1985-86 President's cup, losing 2–0 against rivals Al Nasr.

-In the 1986–87 season, Al Wasl lifted the UAE President's Cup for the first time, after defeating Al Khaleej (now Khor Fakkan Club) 2–0.
-Al Wasl placed second in the league, three points behind Sharjah.
-Even though the side had not won the title, no team had consistently finished either first or second for this many years, and it was generally expected that Al Wasl was going to remain a strong and powerful team.
+In the 1986–87 season, Al Wasl won the UAE President's Cup for the first time, defeating Al Khaleej (now Khor Fakkan Club) 2–0.
+Al Wasl also finished second in the league, three points behind Sharjah.
+The club’s consistent finishes near the top of the league standings during this period reflected its status as one of the leading teams in Emirati football.

 Also in 1986, Al Wasl made it to the Asian Club Championship, but was eliminated in the qualifying stage.
 They qualified through their good performance in the Gulf Clubs' champions league in the same year.

 In 1987–88, Al Wasl won the league with an 18-point difference to clinch their fourth league title in six years, more than any other side in the UAE at the time; this record would stand until Al Ain secured their seventh title in 2001–02.

 From 1988 to 1990, Al Wasl finished second for two more consecutive seasons, meaning that they now had come first or second for 9 consecutive years.
 They also competed in the Asian Club Championship for the second time, getting eliminated in the qualifying stage once again.

-Al Wasl ended the decade as the most successful team in the country.